 |Rate of return on property rights K||0%||0%||0%|

 Let me walk you through this.
 The interest rate is the real interest rate.
 Take it as the nominal interest rate in a zero inflation environment for simplicity.
 The income from investment is the annual income after the building is built.
 The value of that income is capitalised at the new interest rate to show the static value.
-Then we see that when the interest rate is reduced, the $1mill building gets a positive rate of return, and hence the change to the interest rate will provide the incentive to invest.
+Then we see that when the interest rate is reduced, the $1 million building gets a positive rate of return, and hence the change to the interest rate will provide the incentive to invest.

 As a side note, the alternative way to see this is to simply assume that the cost of the building is borrowed at the interest rate, as I did earlier when discussing the standard view.
-In this case the cost of capital is $110,000 per year before the interest rate fall, and $90,000 per year after the interest rate drop, shifting the investment from an unviable to viable way earn the $100,000 per year.
+In this case, the cost of capital is $110,000 per year before the interest rate fall, and $90,000 per year after the interest rate drop, shifting the investment from an unviable to viable way earn the $100,000 per year.

 Even if we decrease interest rates further, say to 7%, the rate of return on “property plus capital” is still zero, as I show in the last column.
 Owners of property rights simply gain at the expense of those in society who do not own substantial property rights and will be future buyers of those rights.

 I’m not the only one to say this either.
 Once you are in a world of property rights and real options, the key determinant of investment is not the real interest rate of standard theory.
-Here’s Raj Chetty showing that increasing interest rates from low levels can bring forward investment - the exact opposite of the standard view.
+Here’s Raj Chetty showing that increasing interest rates from low levels can bring forward investment — the exact opposite of the standard view.
 In a world of property rights an real options, the key factor is not what to invest, but when to invest in order to maximise the rate of growth in the value of your property rights.
 Hence there is a huge role for speculation on the price of property rights, and a clear logic behind following the herd during asset cycles.
-Under these conditions it is also the case the reducing interest rates reduces the cost of delaying investment, and may in fact slow rates of investment and economic activity!
+Under these conditions, it is also the case the reducing interest rates reduces the cost of delaying investment, and may, in fact, slow rates of investment and economic activity!

 Let me summarise.
 First, standard theory has machines earning incomes and ignores the system of property rights it attempts to model.
 Second, once you incorporate a system of property rights these right have values, and the value of these rights must be added to the cost of machines to calculate the economic (opportunity cost) of capital.
 Third, once you have done this, changing the nominal interest rate (or even nominal rate minus inflation) changes no investment incentives, as all property rights holders immediate gain the value, which becomes a cost of investment.
-Finally, other factors that effect the cost of delaying investment by owners of property rights probably have a larger effect on investment, and in fact decreasing interest rates decreases the cost of delaying investment.
+Finally, other factors that affect the cost of delaying investment by owners of property rights probably have a larger effect on investment, and in fact, decreasing interest rates decreases the cost of delaying investment.